The Power of Strategic Alignment

 Ideally, leaders set and communicate a clear, believable, and implementable plan and then select team members with the right skills who commit to the goals and the way to get there in a way that makes sense.
 Right?

 But in the real world less than half of corporate organizations make it to the “top.”
-Indeed, IBM found that less than 10% of well formulated strategies are effectively executed.
+Indeed, IBM found that less than 10% of well formulated business strategies are effectively executed.
 Our alignment research found that team members are half as clear as their leaders about the team’s goals, roles, success metrics, and operating norms.

 And this high level of misalignment causes churn, dysfunction, and underperformance.